 Faculty from the the Department of Pathology and Microbiology are founding members of two prominent research centers on the campus of UNMC.
 These centers were approved by the University of Nebraska Board of Reagents, who recognize and value the need for these centers, which allow for new opportunities for collaboration and translation.
 These centers comprise of researchers and clinicians working together to advance research and communication and to improve the overall medical care, education and outreach for our patients.

-The Center for Leukemia and Lymphoma Research (CLLR) is comprised of interdisciplinary teams of renowned hematologists, oncologists, hematopathologists, and basic science investigators, working together to prevent, diagnose and treat leukemias and lymphomas.
+The James O. Armitage Center for Hematological Malignancies Research (JOACHMR) is comprised of interdisciplinary teams of renowned hematologists, oncologists, hematopathologists, and basic science investigators, working together to prevent, diagnose and treat leukemias, lymphomas and myelomas.
 They are actively involved in basic, translational, and clinical research related to these hematological malignancies.
-The CLLR already has a large computerized clinical database, including pathology and genetic information on lymphoma cases, and a large tissue bank of frozen lymphoma specimens and normal lymphoid tissues, which is an invaluable resource for the work of the center.
+The JOACHMR already has a large computerized clinical database, including pathology and genetic information on lymphoma cases, and a large tissue bank of frozen lymphoma specimens and normal lymphoid tissues, which is an invaluable resource for the work of the center.
+JOACHMR website.